 Sometimes, you can have a low grade and higher grade lymphoma at the same time.
 This can even happen in the same lymph node.
 Your doctor might assume that your low grade lymphoma is in the process of transforming to the higher grade type if this happens.

-After a low grade non Hodgkin lymphoma has transformed, it has to be treated as high grade.
-Unfortunately, a transformed non Hodgkin lymphoma is generally harder to control than when it was low grade.
+After a low grade NHL has transformed, it has to be treated as high grade.
+Unfortunately, a transformed NHL is generally harder to control than when it was low grade.
 And the treatment is more intense.